September 16 – 18, 2016

 A 3-Day Design Challenge for Social Impact @ GRid70, Grand Rapids, MI

-Calling all local professionals and organizations with big hearts and a fierce need to collaborate for the good of our community!
+Weekend Blitz, an event that unites local professionals and organizations with big hearts and a fierce need to collaborate for the good of our community!

 We believe in the potential design thinking has to create meaningful change for organizations and businesses.
 That’s why we’ve developed Weekend Blitz, a 3-day design challenge that unites professionals from a wide variety of industries (design, tech, marketing, etc) with local organizations to amplify what they’re doing for the community.
 Weekend Blitz reimagines the essence of design and playful thinking through the lens of an accelerated timeframe.